nfour/serverless-build-plugin/README.md

     - Set `custom.build.build` to the relative path of your build file.
         - If unset or file not found, this will automatically try for a `webpack.config.js`

+### CONFIG
+The plugin can be configured both on the commandline and under `custom.build` in `serverless.yml`

+- `sls deploy --keep`, keep build files and artifacts, do not purge.
+- `sls deploy --build=./buildFile.js`
+- `sls deploy --bundle` use bundling instead of a build file.

 ### FEATURE GOALS
 - [x] Allow for arbitrary build files to export: